Zillertal Arena Ski Resort Austria

 Lift Pass Linked with Wildkogel & Zillertaler SuperSki

 All Zillertal Arena multi-day lift passes are also valid in the nearby Wildkogel Arena (Neukirchen & Bramberg)(past Krimml in the Pinzgau valley), but not the other way around!
 If you are skiing Wildkogel you will have to pay extra on your lift pass to include Zillertal Arena.
 Wildkogel has 75km of trails and the longest illuminated sled trail in the world at 14km.
 Free buses connect Hochzillertal to Wildkogel.
+We have not been there, so cannot comment on its worth.

 The Zillertal Arena ski area has a multi-day lift pass valid for all the other Ziller (& Tuxer) valley ski resorts via the Zillertaler Super Ski Pass.
 All lift passes of 2-days or more are a Zillertaler Superskipass allowing unfettered access to Zillertal Arena, Hintertux Glacier, Mayrhofen and Hochzillertal.
-The valley’s massive 542km+ of ski trails & 180 ski lifts are covered by the pass, as are the buses and trains that connect it all up!
+The valley’s massive 544km+ of ski trails & 180 ski lifts are covered by the pass, as are the buses and trains that connect it all up!

-See the Zillertal Super Ski Pass resorts map.
+See the Zillertal Super Ski Pass Resorts Map.

 Where is Zillertal Arena Austria?